 Many of the regions where mining and production of packaging materials occur are already severely impacted by water pollution and water scarcity, such as China, Brazil and the USA.

 While there is much that companies can do to reduce the amount of pollution caused during the production of packaging, good global citizens can also significantly improve water quality around the world by reducing the amount of packaging they use and by recycling all they use in their lives.

 Global recycling rates are currently low (3).
 The country with the highest levels of recycling (for plastics, paper and board, glass, steel and aluminum) is Slovenia (55%), with South Korea (49%) and Germany (47%) following closely behind.
 However, many other countries fall far behind, such as Brazil (1%), the USA (24%) or the United Kingdom (28%).
 At the same time, the USA, Canada, Germany, United Kingdom and Australia have the highest levels of waste produced per person.
 Recycling will not only reduce water pollution but can also contribute to reducing water scarcity.

 Let’s celebrate World Water Day by taking the future into our own hands.
 By recycling plastic, paper, glass, aluminium and steel, we can all help improve water quality and contribute to a sustainable world in which clean fresh water is accessible to all.

 Water Footprint: Key to Sustainable Development in Sub-Saharan Africa.

-Ruth Mathews reflects on how to use water fairly, efficiently and sustainably in a globalised economy.
+Ruth Mathews, our Chief Policy Advisor, reflects on how to use water fairly, efficiently and sustainably in a globalised economy.